DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 Great, now we have completed full CRUD for `candidates` in our MEAN app.

-**If we have time**, we have a few more steps to build out the rest of our app's desired features:
+**If we have time**, we have a few more steps to build out the rest of our app's desired features

 ---